Limited time only

 Managing short-term obligations

-A strong current ratio means you can pay suppliers, rent, and employee salaries without borrowing extra money.
+A strong current ratio means you can pay suppliers, rent, and employee salaries without scrambling for extra funding.
+If your current assets fall below your liabilities, you may struggle to cover bills as they come due.

-Building investor and lender confidence
+Building lender and investor confidence

-Lenders and investors use your current ratio to assess whether your business can handle loan repayments or is worth backing.
+Lenders and investors use your current ratio to assess whether your business can handle repayments.
+A healthy ratio signals strong liquidity management, which makes your business a lower risk.

 Planning for growth